satusuuronen/pythai/archon/README.md

 Archon is a part of the Pythai artificial intellegence project written with Python.
 The ultimate goal is yet unclear but it will hopefully clarify at some point :) Currently it contains a basic genetic programming library and a nice car game that utilies genetic programming.
-A second game called Archon has been already added with a Javascript GUI (thanks to satusuuronen) but it doesn't yet use genetic programming.
+A second game called Archon has been already added with a Javascript web UI (thanks to satusuuronen) but it doesn't yet use genetic programming.

 Contents of archon: